Tips from a local for the Macon, Ga. Cherry Blossom Festival. My list of must-see events and more tips for visiting Macon during the festival.

-As a local I’d like to share with you my Macon, Ga.
+As a local, I’d like to share with you my Macon, Ga.
 International Cherry Blossom Festival don’t miss events.
-My family and I have been attending our favorites since the festival began in the early 1980’s.
-The festival has grown into a very large two week event with something to do every day.
+My family and I have been attending our favorites since the festival began in the early 1980s.

 Cherry Blossom Fun In The Park

-There are stage performers daily at various times during the day and evening as well as nightly concerts.
-We like to grab a bite of food then have a seat and watch a performance in the afternoon.
-The weather is usually very pleasant during Cherry Blossom time.
+Daily performances on the Coco-Cola entertainment stage at various times during the day and evening.
+Plan to grab a bite of food then have a seat and enjoy a performance.

 Where To See The Cherry Blossom Trees

-As you drive out the Rivoli and Wesleyan Drive area, if you end your driving tour that way, you will be dangerously close to the Shoppes at River Crossing.
+As you drive out the Rivoli and Wesleyan Drive area, if you end your driving tour that way, you will be dangerously close to the Shoppes at River Crossing, a huge outdoor shopping mall with lots of restaurants too.
 Plug it into your GPS and go shopping and poke around at the plethora of stores and restaurants there.

 There are plenty of Yoshino Cherry Trees in bloom in the downtown area as well.
 If you visit the arts and crafts festival, you will have an opportunity to snap some pictures of the trees and other downtown sites.